-The table below gives examples of the kind of supporting documentation Energy Safety might request from electrical corporations to support justifications given for their self-ratings in the management self-assessment.
+The table below provides examples of the types of documentation Energy Safety might request and the management self-assessment questions that might relate to each example of supporting documentation.

-Additional requests for supporting documentation are at Energy Safety's discretion.
-Supporting documentation that is confidential may be submitted using the confidential submission process in Energy Safety's e-filing system.
+All electrical corporation submissions containing confidential information may be submitted using the confidential submission process in Energy Safety's e-filing system.

-Supporting documentation that Energy Safety might request (not an exhaustive list) Applicable Questions Evaluation and/or summary decision forms (containing the date, department, current job title, new job title, and decision criteria) used to make 3-4 leadership selection or promotion decisions (deleting any personal identifying information).
-The 3-4 examples should be operational leaders and a mix of levels from frontline supervisors to senior operational leaders.
+Supporting documentation that Energy Safety might request (not an exhaustive list) Applicable Management Self- Assessment Questions Evaluation and/or summary decision forms (containing the date, department, current job title, new job title, and decision criteria) used to make 3-4 leadership selection or promotion decisions (deleting any personal identifying information).
+The 3-4 examples must be operational leaders and a mix of levels from frontline supervisors to senior operational leaders.
 1.1.1 A sample of performance goals and objectives used in personal annual performance reviews from 2-3 frontline supervisors.
-1.1.2
+1.1.2 Position descriptions for one frontline worker, supervisor, and senior operational leader.
+1.1.3 A list of safety training required by frontline supervisors (do not include training required for specialty certifications or licenses such as cardiopulmonary resuscitation [CPR] certification).
+1.2.1 A list of safety training required by frontline workers (do not include training required for specialty certifications or licenses such as a lineperson's International Brotherhood of Electrical Worker certification).
+1.2.2 A list of safety and wildfire hazard training required by contractors to perform work onsite (do not include training required for specialty certifications or licenses).
+This is training provided by the electrical corporation.
+1.2.3 A summary of safety-related incentives (for example, financial, career development, recognition, etc.) used by the organization for operational leaders and workers.
+Include how the incentives are tracked, measured, and distributed and who is eligible for these incentives.
+1.3.1